 Rood-Screen and Sanctuary

-Tips and Tactics: How to Make the Most of Your Visit to San Marco
+Tips and Tours: How to Make the Most of Your Visit to St. Mark's Basilica

 - Dress Code: This is a place of worship, so dress accordingly (women's shoulders should be covered, shorts are not appropriate, and men must wear shirts).